wahyuayesha/wahyuayesha/README.md

 ---

 ### 🎯 Focus
-Fullstack mobile development with a growing focus on integrating **AI/ML** into real-world applications — currently deepening my skills in machine learning to bring smarter features to mobile products.
+Fullstack mobile development with a growing focus on integrating **AI/ML** into real-world applications.
+Currently deepening my skills in machine learning to bring smarter features to mobile products.

 ### 🛠️ Tech Stack